Research and Reading Groups

 This is a group of Georgetown University faculty, student, and staff researchers at the intersection of language and computation.
 Our areas of expertise include natural language processing, corpus linguistics, information retrieval, text mining, and more.
 Members belong to the Linguistics and/or Computer Science departments.
 See the GUCL website for more information.

-MRG is a reading group consisting of graduate students and faculty that meets biweekly to discuss papers which focus on morphological theory.
+MSRG is a reading group consisting of graduate students and faculty that meets biweekly to discuss papers which focus on morphological and syntactic theory.
 It covers a range of topics including the interaction of morphology at the interfaces of phonology and syntax, a comparison of morphological theories from past to present, and analyses of phenomena such as syncretism, root-and-pattern morphology, agreement, concord, and markedness.
-Contact: Lindley Winchester.
+Contact: Ruth Kramer.

 North American Computational Linguistics Olympiad (NACLO)